 5. Apply second coat of Primer.

 6. Now to the paint!- This picture was taken after the first coat.
 I used a foam brush for this part to eliminate brush strokes and still decided to use three coats!
 I know, it seems like a lot, but these are my kitchen cabinets and I wanted them to look fabulous with no brush strokes.
 Oh, and sorry about the “cage” around the cabinets; I have a one year old, and this was my attempt to keep her away from the wet paint.
 Trying to get anything done with toddlers is so impossible, can anybody relate?

 7. The next step in my opinion is the most important.
 For any surface that receives a lot of use, you absolutely must use a top coat when painting laminate cabinets.
 Because I used the General Finishes Milk Paint, I decided to also used their High Performance water based satin top coat.
-I applied two coats to my cheap laminate cabinets and I have been so pleased with how durable it has made my cabinets!
+I applied two coats and I have been so pleased with how durable it has made my cabinets!
 Side note about the top coat.
 A lot of top coats, like polyurethane, will create a yellow look.
 This is one of the only top coats I have found that will keep the color exactly as it looks before you paint it with the top coat.

 Note: you could probably get away with 1 coat of primer, 2 coats of paint, and 1 top coat and it will look great and last forever.
 However, I have two small kids and my kitchen Island gets A LOT of traffic, so I wanted to make sure the paint held up well.

 That’s it!
 I think it turned out pretty well for my first try at PAINTING LAMINATE CABINETS.